HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="css-in-js.png",
-  caption="Relative popularity of CSS-in-JS libraries as a percent of occurrences on mobile pages.", description="Pie chart of the relative popularity of CSS-in-JS libraries as a percent of occurences on mobile pages.
-Styled Components makes up 42% of occurrences on mobile pages, followed by Emotion at 30%, Aphrodite at 9%, React JSS at 8%, Glamor at 7%, Styled Jsx at 2%, and the rest having less than 1% of occurences: Radium, React Native for Web, Goober, Merge Styles, Styletron, and Fela.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=969014374&format=interactive", sheets_gid="1368222498", sql_file="css_in_js.sql"
+  caption="Relative popularity of CSS-in-JS libraries as a percent of occurrences on mobile pages.", description="Pie chart of the relative popularity of CSS-in-JS libraries as a percent of occurrences on mobile pages.
+Styled Components makes up 42% of occurrences on mobile pages, followed by Emotion at 30%, Aphrodite at 9%, React JSS at 8%, Glamor at 7%, Styled Jsx at 2%, and the rest having less than 1% of occurrences: Radium, React Native for Web, Goober, Merge Styles, Styletron, and Fela.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=969014374&format=interactive", sheets_gid="1368222498", sql_file="css_in_js.sql"